grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 }
 ```

 To use Prometheus with basic-auth, which is the case with GrafanaCloud Prometheus, you have to configure the [prometheus.remote_write][] component.
-For example, you can get the Prometheus config from the “details” page of Prometheus in the [GrafanaCloud Portal][]:
+You can get the Prometheus config from the Prometheus **Details** page in the [GrafanaCloud Portal][]:

 ![](../../../assets/getting-started/prometheus-config.png)